mmccul/datagather/README.md

 # datagather
-Tools to collect useful data from systems
+Tool to collect useful information from systems.

+Modularly designed, this complete rewrite creates XML and relies on no more than POSIX and some minor additions that are fairly standard.

+# Legacy tools

+Some old stuff here is now explicitly legacy

+## standalone

+In the standalone directory:

 parse_sudo:
   - Reliably parse any valid(1) sudoers file